drts01/notes/stackedit/edu/Code School.md

 # Suggestions
 * Leverage GWC
    Pros
 		* Their model is not a full class
 		* They have additional resources (as listed abobe)
 		* Have pre-made lessons
-   Cons
+	* Cons
+		* We need to seek approval to join ASAP as they follow the school year for access.
+Traditional a "host site" is needed.
+Not sure if we are "virtual" or nomadic.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA5MzIzMTkxMSwtMTEwMzgwMTkxOV19
+eyJoaXN0b3J5IjpbMTI5NjUwMDA0OSwtMTEwMzgwMTkxOV19
 -->